Isotopes of seaborgium

 Seaborgium (106Sg) is a synthetic element and so has no stable isotopes.
 A standard atomic weight cannot be given.
-The first isotope to be synthesized was 263mSg in 1974.
-There are 13 known radioisotopes from 258Sg to 271Sg and 2 known isomers (261mSg and 263mSg).
-The longest-lived isotope is 269Sg with a half-life of 14 minutes.
+The first isotope to be synthesized was 263Sg in 1974.
+There are fourteen known radioisotopes from 257Sg to 271Sg (except 270Sg) and five known isomers (259mSg, 261mSg, 263mSg, 265mSg, and 267mSg).
+The longest-lived isotopes are 269Sg with a half-life of 13 minutes and 267Sg with a half-life of 9.8 minutes.
+Due to a low number of measurements, and the consequent overlapping measurement uncertainties at the confidence level corresponding to one standard deviation, a definite assignment of the most stable isotope cannot be made.